top of page

 The Guardians were here.

 The Corn Mother with her half skeletal deer’s face and antlers, her edges blurring like the mist-shrouded fields of autumn.
-The Spring Maiden, flowers bursting through her mantle of green lawn and the Summer Youth, whose eyes blazed like the midsummer sun, so bright, the rest of his body was only shadow.
+The Spring Maiden, flowers bursting through her mantle of green lawn and the Summer Youth, whose eyes blazed with midsummer sunlight, so bright the rest of his body was only shadow.

 Essa reeled beneath their regard.
 The makeshift stage seemed to fall away beneath her, the audience and her family disappearing in the background until she faced the Guardians of the Year alone.
 She was too small and insignificant for such a task.